 2. The Seder Table

-The haggadah is the book that contains the story of the exodus along with songs, prayers and directions for the seder ritual.
-For people who extend the idea of freedom to people all over the world and to animals, the traditional haggadah might seem limiting.
-I would recommend getting a new haggadah that is more in line with animal rights and plant-based eating.
-There are three veg-friendly haggadahs available: “Haggadah for the Vegetarian Family” and “Haggadah for the Liberated Lamb” by Roberta Kalechofsky, and “Open-Eyed Heart-Wide Haggadah” by Debra Jill Mazer.
+The Haggadah is the book that contains the story of the exodus along with songs, prayers, and directions for the seder ritual.
+For people who extend the idea of freedom to people all over the world and animals, the traditional Haggadah might seem limited.
+I would recommend getting a new Haggadah that is more in line with Animal rights and plant-based eating.
+There are three veg-friendly Haggadahs available: “Haggadah for the Vegetarian Family” and “Haggadah for the Liberated Lamb” by Roberta Kalechofsky, and “Open-Eyed Heart-Wide Haggadah” by Debra Jill Mazer.

-Charoset: charoset is a mixture of nuts, apples, wine and spices.
+Charoset: charoset is a mixture of nuts, apples, wine, and spices.
 It is used to symbolize the mortar used to layer bricks and the hard labor done by the slaves but it is also sweet for the sweetness of freedom.
-To make my Charoset: combine 2 peeled, cored and diced apples, ½ cup walnuts, 1 tsp. ground cinnamon, a pinch of ground allspice, a pinch of nutmeg, 1 tsp. agave nectar, ¼ cup grape juice or wine and a pinch of salt in a food processor.
+To make my Charoset: combine 2 peeled, cored, and diced apples, ½ cup walnuts, 1 tsp. of ground cinnamon, a pinch of ground allspice, a pinch of nutmeg, 1 tsp. agave nectar, ¼ cup grape juice or wine, and a pinch of salt in a food processor.
 Pulse until pureed but with some texture.
 Store the charoset in a container in the refrigerator until ready to serve.
 Makes about 1 ½ cups.